-If you find that scenery or properties beyond what is allowed under current rules is required, the director shall submit on or before December 14, 2016 the following:
+If you find that scenery or properties beyond what is allowed under current rules is required, the director shall submit on or before December 14 the following:

-1. For Plays On the Approved Lists: Complete and submit the electronic "High School One-Act Play and Scenery Approval Request Form." and instructions(Link here) It can be found under "Resources and Forms" (Submitting a Play or Scenic Item for Approval) on the Theatre website.
+1. For Plays On the Approved Lists: Complete and submit the electronic "Middle and Junior High School Play and Scenery Approval Request Form." and instructionalt can be found under "Resources and Forms" (Submitting a Play or Scenic Item for Approval) on the Theatre website.
 It is submitted with he play.

-For Plays Not On the Approved Lists: The information is submitted as part of the "High School Scenic Items or Properties Requiring Approval Request."
+For Plays Not On the Approved Lists: The information is submitted as part of the "Middle and Junior High School Play and Scenery Approval Request Form."
 It can be found under "Resources and Forms" (Submitting a Play or Scenic Item for Approval) on the Theatre website.

-2. You will receive a receipt/ copy of your submission via e-mail immediately after submission.
+- 2. You will receive a receipt/ copy of your submission via e-mail immediately after submission.
 Check SPAM/ junk files if you do not receive it.
 DO NOT RESUBMIT WITHOUT CONSULTING WITH THE STATE OFFICE.
-Print it during the review process.

-3. Send a copy of the submitted form, a copy of the play, if not on the approved list, and apayment of \$30 made out to UT-Austin / UIL.
+Print it during the review process. - 3.
+Send a copy of the submitted form, a copy of the play, if not on the approved list, and apayment of \$30 made out to UT-Austin / UIL.
 Combined requests (script and set) require only one \$30 fee.